benrolfe/laravel-feed/README.md

 *Feed package for Laravel.*

-This is a fork of https://github.com/RumenDamyanov/php-feed
+This is a fork of https://github.com/RumenDamyanov/php-feed and https://github.com/carbonvader/laravel-feed

 ## Installation